rafaell-lycan/rafaell-lycan.com/_posts/2021-06-03-graphql-basics.md

 }
 ```

-Each query can have 0 or N number of arguments.
-In the previous example through an `id` argument it filters the information resolved to only those **cars** which has the `id` 10.
+Each query can have `0` or `N` number of arguments.
+In the example above, we can filter the information through an `id` argument which filters and resolve information to only those **cars** which have the `id` 10.